19 November 2009

 Album of the Month:

-Order of the Crimson Wizard: Secrets From the Far and Distant Hills
+August 2009 Album of the Month Order of the Crimson Wizard: Secrets From the Far and Distant Hills

 These guys are a hoot.
 A local Bellingham band, the Order of the Crimson Wizard were described to me as “Castlevania Rock.”
 That’s not a terrible description; OCW infuse their high-energy rock with large doses of classical motifs and gothic lyrics, but they’re not in any way a whiny emo band.
 These guys rock.
 This is their debut EP of seven fun, fast, dramatic, kick-ass songs.
 If you have a chance to see them live, I also highly recommend doing so.
 More OCW at their MySpace page.